Youth Ecological Literacy Program

 Youth Ecological Literacy Program (YELP)

 YELP seeks to inspire the next generation to become informed, engaged, and caring citizens to protect the Upper Arkansas Valley’s natural resources.
 Through environmental education, GARNA connects youth to public lands with education on stewardship and respectful recreation.
-YELP reaches over 1,600 rural youth per year through field trips, classroom projects, after school programs, camps and internships.
-GARNA partners with public land agencies including the Bureau of Land Management (BLM), US Forest Service, Colorado Parks & Wildlife, Upper Arkansas Water Conservancy District, Trout Unlimited and over 25 other community partners who consider GARNA to be the environmental educator in the Upper Arkansas Valley.
+In 2023, YELP had over 2,300 points of contact with youth through field trips, classroom projects, after-school programs, nature camps, and internships.

 Collaborative Vision

-Share in our vision by joining one of our programs to create an environmentally literate generation that supports the well-being of healthy ecosystems in the Upper Arkansas Valley.
+Share in our vision by supporting YELP to form an environmentally literate generation that supports the well-being of healthy ecosystems in the Upper Arkansas Valley.

 Admission Cost